 When I received the call mentioned earlier, I reassured Janie’s mom that since Janie had a cold, was able to be settled easily with only one age-appropriate dose of Tylenol, and had what I would consider a low fever at its highest (did you know that below 100.2 is not medically considered a fever?), this was likely a mild case of an ear infection and that waiting and watching overnight would be totally safe and appropriate.

 I asked her to please call me back if Janie got worse.
 But if by morning she was better or even about the same, she could continue to wait and watch – but that at this point, and in most cases of acute otitis media, no antibiotics were needed.
-We discussed the safe use of Tylenol and ibuprofen, since she didn’t have any herbal remedies for pain relief at home (stocking a home herbal medicine chest is a great idea and will be discussed in a future blog and will be extensively covered as a whole lesson in my course Pediatrics for Parents – coming soon – I’ll tell you when!).
+We discussed the safe use of Tylenol and ibuprofen, since she didn’t have any herbal remedies for pain relief at home (stocking a home herbal medicine chest is a great idea and will be discussed in a future blog and is covered extensively in my course Healthy All Year.

 Here’s when I absolutely ask my patients to bring their little one in for a look-see: